 Dürer’s Hare is a sensitive and precious thing, so the Albertina does not have it on permanent display.
 Instead, it’s stored away under careful conditions to ensure its preservation for future generations.

 However, it wouldn’t be worth preserving at all if we couldn’t see it now and then.
-And so it pops out for a million Instagram photos every five years or so.
-The next opportunity is at the Dürer exhibition running from Sept 20, 2019 to Jan 6, 2020.
+And so the hare pops out of its burrow every five years or so.
+Fortunately, one of those times is now: the Albertina’s current Dürer exhibition runs from Sept 20, 2019 to Jan 6, 2020.

 Dürer completed the painting in 1502 and we can thank Emperor Rudolf II for bringing it under Habsburg ownership later that century.